眾生無邊誓願度

 The Practice Should Follow the Sequential Stages

-Under normal circumstances, spiritual practice should be cultivated progressively, with distinct practices for each stage, as the content of practice differs according to the level of attainment.
-Ordinary people have methods suited to ordinary people, virtuous ones have methods for virtuous ones, and sages have methods for sages.
-An ordinary person absolutely cannot use the practice methods of a sage; the gap is too vast, making it utterly impossible to apply them effectively.
+Under normal circumstances, spiritual practice must follow a sequential progression, with each stage focusing on specific content; different levels of practice entail different methods.
+Ordinary people have methods for ordinary people, sages have methods for sages, and saints have methods for saints.
+An ordinary person absolutely cannot use the practice methods of a saint—the gap is too vast, rendering it utterly ineffective.

-Ordinary people can only contemplate the arising, ceasing, change, and impermanence of the five aggregates, contemplate the Four Noble Truths (suffering, its origin, cessation, and the path), or engage in Chan meditation seeking to illuminate the mind.
-Ordinary people cannot contemplate the realm realized by eighth-ground bodhisattvas, such as non-abiding and non-attachment, such as the emptiness of all dharmas, such as non-grasping at appearances and non-discrimination, such as spontaneous naturalness, and so forth.
+Ordinary people can only contemplate the impermanence of the arising, cessation, and transformation of the five aggregates, contemplate the Four Noble Truths of suffering, its origin, cessation, and the path, or engage in Chan meditation to seek enlightenment of the mind.
+Ordinary people cannot contemplate the realms realized by an eighth-ground bodhisattva, such as abiding without attachment, detachment from all phenomena, emptiness of all dharmas, non-grasping at appearances or distinctions, spontaneous naturalness, and so forth.

-Ordinary people and virtuous ones after initial awakening are currently in the stage of practicing wholesome dharmas with a mind of attachment to appearances.
-Although virtuous ones have initially broken through some attachments to appearances, their level is still too shallow.
-At this stage, attempting to be free from appearances and cognize all dharmas without relying on appearances is not only unattainable but will lead to arrogance and the denial of cause and effect.
-For example, when an ordinary person sees meat, they should think that this is the flesh of sentient beings; out of compassion, they should not eat the flesh of sentient beings.
-This is the correct way to practice.
-At this stage, one should not view the meat as empty, as formless, or as suchness, then think that eating it is the same as not eating, and thus eat heartily, while simultaneously feeling they have entered the realm of suchness.
-In reality, they have entered the realm of greed; this is an erroneous practice method.
+Ordinary people and sages after initial awakening are currently in the stage of practicing wholesome dharmas with a mind still attached to appearances.
+Although sages have preliminarily broken through some attachments to appearances, their level is still too shallow.
+At this stage, attempting to transcend appearances entirely, to cognize all dharmas without relying on appearances, is not only impossible but will lead to arrogance and the denial of cause and effect.
+For example, when an ordinary person sees meat, they should think: this is the flesh of a sentient being; out of compassion, one should not consume the flesh of sentient beings.
+This is the correct way of practice.
+One should not at this point perceive the meat as empty, as formless, as Suchness, and then think that eating it is the same as not eating it, consequently eating heartily while feeling they have entered the realm of Suchness.
+In reality, they have entered the realm of greed.
+This is an erroneous method of practice.

-The state of the Dharma today is utterly chaotic.
-Most people, with their conscious minds being quite clever, can understand a little about the practice realms of noble Bodhisattvas and the Buddha.
-Consequently, they parrot the practices that noble Bodhisattvas should cultivate, thinking they themselves can accomplish them.
+Buddhadharma nowadays is utterly chaotic.
+Most people, relying on their conscious minds which are quite clever, can understand a little about the practice realms of noble-ground Bodhisattvas and the Buddha.
+Consequently, they parrot the methods that noble-ground Bodhisattvas should practice, thinking they can achieve them too.
 Is this possible?
-You are not Sudhana (善财童子, Shàncái Tóngzǐ); you lack Sudhana's roots of goodness and merit, and you are unwilling to diligently cultivate meditative stability and contemplation.
+You are not Sudhana (善財童子), lacking his roots of goodness and merit, nor are you willing to diligently cultivate concentration and contemplation.

-We should change our habit of empty talk (口头禅, kǒutóuchán).
-The Buddha Dharma must be practiced genuinely to be realized.
-Genuine practice and realization are not slogans; there must be concrete, practical methods for genuine practice.
+We practitioners should change this habit of empty talk (口頭禪).
+Buddhadharma must be genuinely practiced before it can be genuinely realized.
+Genuine practice and realization are not slogans; there must be practical and feasible concrete methods for genuine practice.
 If there are none, then it is not genuine practice, nor can it lead to genuine realization.
-Even if we can recite the words spoken by the Buddha, it is of little use; it is merely shouting slogans.
-Only by taking step-by-step actions underfoot can there be any hope.
+Even if we can recite the words spoken by the Buddha, it is of little use; it's merely shouting slogans.
+We must take step by step underfoot to have any hope.

 ——Master Sheng-Ru's Teachings